Table of Contents

-Overall, pure comparative negligence about the motorcycle accident case means that a judge might reduce the settlement amount you receive based on how “at fault” you were.
+Overall, comparative negligence in the motorcycle accident case means that a judge might reduce the settlement amount you receive based on how “at fault” you were.

-For example, if the motorcycle accident occurred because the other person was driving drunk, but you were speeding, the judge might reduce the settlement by 10 percent.
+For example, if a motorcycle accident occurred because the other person was driving drunk, but you were speeding, the judge might reduce the settlement by 10 percent.

 That reduction reflects your liability for not following the posted speed limit where the incident happened.

-However, the amount is much smaller for you because drunk driving is more serious than going over the speed limit by a few miles per hour.
+However, the amount is much smaller for you because drunk driving is more severe than going over the speed limit by a few miles per hour.

-Accident attorneys should conduct a full investigation so that you’re compensated with an appropriate amount.
-This is calculated with the rules lin California’spure comparative negligence laws.
+Accident attorneys should conduct a full investigation so that you’re compensated appropriately.
+This is calculated with the rules in California’spure comparative negligence laws.

 Often, this is why many people hire an attorney; the legalities surrounding pure comparative negligence are pretty confusing.